-The canopy isn’t designed to be in open position.
-Unlike previous kits, there are some interesting aftermarket options for this new Viper including lighting, paint masks, markings, photo-etch, and more.
+The canopy isn’t designed to be in an open position.
+Unlike previous kits, there are some interesting aftermarket options for this new Viper including: lighting, paint masks, markings, photo-etch, and more.

-The build start by checking for pin marks and sprue flashes but nothing was considerable wrong while the total 45 well molded pieces and fit assembly is remarkable.
-Filler was minor used only for fuselage pieces, just to be sure that no gaps or lines exist for the decals to set down nicely.
+The build started by checking for pin marks and sprue flashes, but nothing was considerably wrong, while the total 45 well molded pieces and fit assembly was remarkable.
+Filler was minor used only for fuselage pieces, just to be sure that no gaps or lines existed for the decals to set down nicely.

-Assembly started with cockpit, for which the detailing as it comes from the kit is very basic.
-Because I planned to build this model with proper lighting, ParaGraphix Photo Etch detail set PGX175 used.
-Nice aftermarket set for the kit that includes cockpit and engine Photo Etch details.
-The design of LEDs lighting and the flickering engines effect was done from the scratch, an open-source hardware and software was used for driving 6 LEDs in total with a battery power source 3.3 – 6.6 Volts while the coding was straight forward for me to write it and tested.
+The detailing for the cockpit assembly as it comes from the kit is very basic.
+Because I planned on building this model with proper lighting, I used the ParaGraphix Photo Etch detail set PGX175.
+There is a nice aftermarket set for the kit that includes cockpit and engine Photo Etch details.
+The design of LEDs lighting and the flickering engines effect was done from scratch.
+An open-source hardware and software was used for driving 6 LEDs in total with a battery power source 3.3 – 6.6 Volts while the coding was straight forward for me to write it and test it.

-I didn’t use the pilot figure (I never do for my kit builds) and left it on the side together with clear stand since the landing gear was used instead, which was a perfect touch to hide the wiring and pass it under the wooden base.
-With a bit of work all wiring fit to back landing gears and become invisible.
-Landing gears needs some extra sanding, painting and weathering work to look realistic.
+I didn’t use the pilot figure (I never do for my kit builds) and left it on the side together with a clear stand since the landing gear was used instead, which was a perfect touch to hide the wiring and pass it under the wooden base.
+With a bit of work all the wiring fit to the back landing gears and became invisible.
+Landing gears need some extra sanding, painting, and weathering work to look realistic.

-After completion of cockpit and fuselage, I turn to engines part.
-To work in different areas of the kit made my work easier since engines lighting took some time to align with scratch building.
-I notice that flickering was working nice but something was missing, Photo Etch and backlight films to soften lighting from ParaGraphix is a great upgrade, in addition plastic film was used to cover the inlet of engines for the light to have better blast.
+After the completion of the cockpit and fuselage, I turned to the engines part.
+Working in different areas of the kit made my work easier since engine lighting took some time to align with scratch building.
+I noticed that flickering was working nicely but something was missing.
+Photo Etch and backlight films to soften lighting from ParaGraphix is a great upgrade, in addition to that plastic film was used to cover the inlet of engines for the light to have a better blast.

-Decals was really a challenge, DACO medium solvent did the work to soften enough the decals to set down into the panel lines.
-Still, the decals needed extra care even after setting down and one gloss varnish, too fragile to work with.
+Decals was really a challenge.
+DACO medium solvent did the work to soften enough the decals to set down into the panel lines.
+Still, the decals needed extra care, even after setting down and one gloss varnish, it was too fragile to work with.